 Popular Skills for Flight Nurse

-Survey results show that Flight Nurses typically report just a few professional skills.
+Flight Nurses report a focused set of job skills.
 Most notably, skills in Flight Nurse, Trauma, Critical Care, Emergency/Trauma, and Flight Nursing are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Flight Nursing.
-Those familiar with Critical Care also tend to know Flight Nurse, Trauma.
+At the other end of the pay range are skills like Flight Nursing.
+Most people familiar with Critical Care also know Flight Nurse, Trauma.